terryweiss/logger/README.md

 # Intro
 Effective logging is critical to system maintenance both from a debugging perspective and an infrastructuture management perspective.
 It is tempting to just log everything when reporting on your system and its performance, but a noisy log is worse than no log because it can lead you to places that are unrelated to what you are troubleshooting.
 Another problem are systems that are reliant on reusable libraries and components.
 Being able to control those component's logs can help a great deal by allowing you to see how those libraries respond to your calls.

 This library attempts to solve those problems by defining a progressive filter that is applied to your logs at runtime.
 These can be accomodated from command line or from the environment or from a configuration file.
-It is based on [debug-logger](https://www.npmjs.com/package/debug-logger);
+It is based on [debug-logger](https://www.npmjs.com/package/debug-logger) (NO LONGER AS OF V3);

 # Installation
 ```bash